ducktalez/plagih/README.md

 ### How to: tree_labels.csv

 (More convenient way coming soon)
 1. Write a computer program to solve the problem.
-(At least a logical structure)
+(At least, provide a logical structure)
 2. Display it as computational tree (functions: see below or in `op`-array in `plagih/modules/dicts`)
 3. Breadth-first search the tree, align the labels as list.
 Types must match.